Kaitangata, New Zealand

 Kaitangata is a town near the coast of South Otago, New Zealand, on the left bank of the Matau Branch of the Clutha River ten kilometres south east of Balclutha.
-The town is known to its residents simply as Kai.
+The town is known to its residents as Kai.

-In June 2016 the town gained international attention when new low cost housing was offered there, and local mayor of Clutha District, Bryan Cadogan, estimated there were 100-1000 job vacancies in the region; the news was carried by The Guardian and TVNZ's Seven Sharp.
+In June 2016, the town gained international attention when new low cost housing was offered there, and local mayor of Clutha District, Bryan Cadogan, estimated there were 100-1000 job vacancies in the region; the news was carried by The Guardian and TVNZ's Seven Sharp.

 Location

 The town sits close to the coast on one of the branches of the Clutha River's delta.
 The small island of Inch Clutha lies immediately to the southwest of the town.
 Close to the town to the north lies the small Lake Tuakitoto, which drains into the Clutha via a small stream which runs to the west of Kaitangata.

 Demographics

 In 1863 there were only 29 eligible voters in the wider district, which included Inch Clutha and Matau.
 By 1865 the population for the wider area was given as 403 males and 253 females – a total of 656.
 Considerable expansion took place with the arrival of rail and the local population sought to have the town proclaimed a Municipality in July 1878.
 Kaitangata was within Bruce County at the time.